 5.8.1 Example 8.1 - outdated content that is rarely used

 An organization that publishes weather forecast reports decided to take up accessibility.
-It changed its internal tooling and workflows to ensure that all new weather forecasts conform to the technical standard when they are published.
+It changed its internal tooling and workflows to ensure that all new weather forecasts conform to the technical standard when the forcasts are published.
 The logs show that hardly anyone views past weather forecast reports, and so the organization considers all forecasts older than X weeks to be legacy.
 Such outdated forecasts are marked to all users as legacy, for example in a banner that conforms to the technical standard.
 The organization decides not to prioritize retrofitting legacy forecasts published before the date in which it adopted its new approach to accessibility.
 The organization indicates in an accessibility statement that forecasts from before that date may have accessibility issues, and describes the types of issues that tend to occur in these forecasts.
-The organization also provides a mechanism for users to request conforming versions of past forecasts, for example for research purposes.
+The organization also provides a mechanism for users to request conforming versions of past forecasts if they need them for example for research purposes.

 5.8.2 Example 8.2 - current content that is rarely used

 An organization is continuously archiving thousands of electronic titles, including of digital books, video and audio recordings, scanned documents, and more.
 It ensure that those presented to the general public, for example displayed in an exhibition, conform to the technical standard.
 However, the majority of titles are archived and very rarely used.
 Occasionally, researchers, collectors, and others may be interested in the one or other title for particular reasons.
 These rarely accessed titles are marked to all users as archived, for example in a banner that conforms to the technical standard.
-The organization decides not to prioritize retrofitting archived titles, to make them conform to the technical standard.
+The organization decides not to prioritize retrofitting archived titles to make them conform to the technical standard.
 The organization indicates in an accessibility statement that archived titles may have accessibility issues, and describes the types of issues that tend to occur in these titles.
 The organization also provides a mechanism for users to request conforming versions of archived titles, for example for research purposes.

 5.9 Situation 9: Content is experimental for all users, including people with disabilities